Multiplexer is responsible for maintaining potentially multiple connections.

 Handler: each skill has none, one or more

 Handlerobjects, each responsible for the registered messaging protocol.
-Handlers implement agents' reactive behaviour.
-If the agent understands the protocol referenced in a received
+Handlers implement AEAs' reactive behaviour.
+If the AEA understands the protocol referenced in a received

 Handlerreacts appropriately to the corresponding message.
 Each

 Handleris also capable of dealing with internal messages.

 Behaviour: none, one or more

 Behavioursencapsulate actions that cause interactions with other agents initiated by the AEA.
 Behaviours implement AEAs' pro-activeness.